 fails syntax error, invalid number of stones, board not empty comments This command is only valid if the board is empty.
-See handicap stones are not included in the move history.
+See section 4.1.1 for valid number of handicap stones.
+The handicap stones are not included in the move history.